Chuck Philips: Pivotal article on 1994 ambush of Shakur

-On April 7, 2008, the LA Times issued a lengthy front-page retraction.
+On April 7, 2008, the Los Angeles Times issued a lengthy front-page retraction.
 The paper's investigation concluded that "the FBI reports were fabricated and that some of the other sources relied on — including the person Philips previously believed to be the ‘confidential source’ cited in the FBI reports — do not support major elements of the story."

-This would be the last article Philips would write for the LA Times.
+This would be the last article Philips would write for the Los Angeles Times.
 On July 15, 2008, it was reported that he was let go in a round of layoffs.
 Philips later called foul on the career-ending retraction: